Homeowners Association of La Casa, Inc.

 - The homeowner is responsible for watering, trimming, fertilizing, weeding of lawns, planters, beds, trees, bushes and around base of home.

-- Watering of the lawns shall be done in compliance with North Port water restrictions as amended from time to time.
+- Watering of the lawns shall be done in compliance with Sarasota County water restrictions as amended from time to time.

-- If a home becomes unsightly because of neglect of lawn or plantings, Management will give a fourteen (14) day notice to the resident that maintenance is needed.
+- If a home becomes unsightly because of neglect of home, lawn, or plantings, Management will give a fourteen (14) day notice to the resident that maintenance is needed.
 Such notice shall be sent via U.S. mail to the homeowner in accordance with Florida law.
-If there is no response, the compliance process will be started according to XVIII-3.
+If there is no response, the compliance process will be started according to Article XIX subsection 3.

 - Management has the right to ask a homeowner to trim trees, plants or shrubs that obstruct view and pose a safety hazard.

-- All items other than golf carts and automobiles shall be removed from the carport or lot when leaving La Casa for more than two (2) weeks.
+- All items, other than golf carts and automobiles, shall be removed from the carport or lot when leaving La Casa for more than 2 weeks.
 Any outside objects which could become airborne due to wind conditions shall be removed and secured.

 - Landscaping, curbing or lawn ornaments are considered exterior modification and must receive prior written Management approval.

-- Holiday yard displays or decorations are permitted for Winter Holidays, Religious Holidays, Multi-National Holidays and Federal Holidays.
-All others need prior written Management approval.
-Displays must not be put up earlier than one week before and must be removed 5 days after the Holiday.
-Winter Holiday displays are exempt but shall not be put up before the last mow of the season prior to Thanksgiving and must be removed by a specific date set annually by Management dependent upon the first mowing of the year.
+- Holiday yard displays or decorations are permitted for winter holidays, religious holidays, multi-national holidays and federal holidays.
+All other displays/decorations need prior written Management approval.
+Displays must not be put up earlier than one week before and must be removed 5 days after the holiday.
+Winter holiday displays are exempt but shall not be put up before the last mow of the season prior to Thanksgiving and must be removed by a specific date set annually by Management, dependent upon the first mowing of the year.